[Major revision–posted 9/29/23 (replaces 10/16/13 edition)]

 Most loaned items may be renewed.
-Items may also be recalled.

 The reserve service provides a convenient way for students to access materials selected by faculty for class use.
-Some materials can be scanned and made available on the libraries' website.
+Some materials can be scanned and made available on the Libraries' website.
 Reserve items include library-owned materials, faculty copies of books or articles, and samples of previous exams and class assignments.
 Pick-up and delivery services are available for faculty-owned copies.

-b.
+c.
 Information Access and Assistance

-Electronic databases, online indexes, full-text e-journals, e-books, and e-documents can be accessed in the libraries, on campus, and by remote access.
+Electronic databases, online indexes, full-text e-journals, e-books, and e-documents can be accessed in the Libraries, on campus, and by remote access.
 Special formats (microforms, newspapers, current periodicals, government documents, patents and trademarks, maps, geographic information systems data, and science data sets) are also available.

 Information literacy instruction includes a one-credit course (LIBR 1100), general database demonstrations, subject-specific classroom instruction, workshops, and individual instruction and research assistance.

 Services to University College mirror those available to on-campus students, except when restrained by legal contracts and licenses.

 The Libraries hold numerous special collections, which, due to their unique nature, require restricted use and handling.
 Because these collections consist of original materials, circulation is not permitted.

 (1) Southwest Collection: Located in the Southwest Collection/Special Collections Library, the Southwest Collection serves as both the university archive and as a regional repository of historical information pertaining to the American Southwest.
 Use inquiries should be addressed to Southwest Collection staff.
 Portions of this collection can be accessed online at http://swco.ttu.edu.